YashSoPro/MeowCraftServer/README.md

-# MeowCraft
+# What Is MeowCraft?
-MeowCraft is a Minecraft server aka smp full with magical things 🪄 like magic wand and magic hat much more you get adventure on every step with a custom game experience join now🐱🔮
+🔮🐱 MeowCraft is a Minecraft server aka smp full with magical things 🪄 like magic wand and magic hat much more you get adventure on every step with a custom game experience join now 🐱🔮

 # How can i join?
 you can join simply with ip!